MaratFaskhiev/outbox-flow/README.md

 ```

 ### Consumers
-The purpose of consumers is to read messages from an outbox storage and send them to the destination.
+The purpose of consumers is to read messages from outbox storage and send them to the destination.

 Let's check the sample consumer configuration:
 ```csharp